“Yowww,” cried The Doctor and jumped back

 indicates one hundred percent likelihood of collision.
 Likelihood of TARDIS

 survival one hundred percent.
-Likelihood of unknown craft survival Zero
+Likelihood of unknown craft survival zero

 percent.
 Suggest evasive manoeuvre to prevent fatalities aboard unknown